 Our parish family continued to grow leading to full-time qualified professionals being added to the staff during the next few years.
-They were: Director of Religious Education, Youth Minister, Social Service Director, Music Director and Business Manager.
+They included the Director of Religious Education, a Youth Minister, a Social Service Director, a Music Director, and a Business Manager.
 To accommodate growing religious education programs and a new active Social Service Ministry, we embarked on a new expansion program.
 In 1996, construction on a new parish hall and the renovation of the existing hall began to provide more meeting and office space.

 In July 2007, the Basilians turned over the parish to the Order of the Oblates of the Sacred Heart.